mosip/esignet/deploy/README.md

 ## Onboarder
 * If Esignet is getting deployed with MOSIP than we need to execute the onboarder for MISP partner.
 * Onboarder [scripts](../partner-onboarder/).

+### NOTE:
+This deployment is limited to mock
+Below section related to configuring IDA is not tested.
+Still it can be tried out

+### CONFIGURE IDA for Esignet :
+Onboard eSignet as MISP partner in MOSIP PMS using our onboarder script We should override properties defined [here](https://github.com/mosip/esignet-plugins/blob/release-1.3.x/mosip-identity-plugin/src/main/resources/application.properties)  if there is any change in the MOSIP IDA domain names.
+Update the 'MOSIP_ESIGNET_AUTHENTICATOR_IDA_SECRET_KEY' property with MOSIP IDA keycloak client secret.